MiHarsh/webevaluator/README.md

 * Superfast (more than 1000 requests/second on a single core)
 * Request delays and maximum concurrency per domain to prevent reaching rate limit of domain
 * Async or Parallel scraping support
-* Robots.txt Support
-* Supports switching between multiple proxies
-* Option to specify maximum depth of scrapping
-* Specify allowed list of domains (like scrape only root domain and its subdomain)

 The complete unique list of URLs found from the above process are subdivided based on :
 * Active URLs